-In my ongoing survey of what annoys audience members about PowerPoint, I expect that I will hear once again that information overload is a big issue.
+In my surveys of what annoys audience members about PowerPoint, information overload is a big issue.
 It is not just the slides that are filled with paragraphs of text or the spreadsheets copied onto slides.
 Visuals can also overload the audience and leave them confused.

 One of the examples I see often is a graph that has a lot of columns or bars.
 In a recent workshop I had an example of a column graph with 72 columns!
 With so much to look at no wonder the audience couldn’t figure it out.
 Why does this happen and what can we do about it?